Samsung Note 8 Release Date: Rumored Specs, ‘Most Powerful’ Phone Of 2017?

 — Pocketlint (@Pocketlint) March 8, 2017

-The Note 7 disaster was reported to have cost Samsung billions of dollars.
-Additionally, the company was also forced to recall washing machines last year as well.
-Samsung now appears determined to make a rebound and repair its tarnished image.
+The Note 7 disaster was reported to have cost Samsung billions of dollars, and the company was also forced to recall washing machines last year as well.
+Samsung now appears determined to make a rebound and repair its image.

-While there has been much speculation about the exciting new features that the Galaxy Note 8 might have, many of the details regarding the upcoming smartphone appear to be closely-kept secrets.
-However, rumors continue to fly, and Marie Brewis of PC Advisor recently discussed what some of the Galaxy Note 8’s new features may entail.
+While there has been much speculation about the exciting new features that the Galaxy Note 8 may have, many of the details regarding the upcoming smartphone appear to be closely-kept secrets.
+However, rumors continue to fly, and Marie Brewis of PC Advisor recently wrote of what some of the Galaxy Note 8’s new features may entail.

 “We would expect the Note 8 to come with a Quad-HD+ or even 4K SuperAMOLED display, and there is increasing talk that it could get the latter, making the Note 8 Samsung’s first 4K smartphone.
 With [rumors] the Galaxy S8 and Galaxy S8 Plus will increase in display size to 5.7in and 6.2in respectively – in part due to much slimmer bezels – it’s likely that the Note’s traditional 5.7in display will also be increased to around 6.2in.”

 PhoneArena has speculated that the Galaxy Note 8 will likely come equipped with a “dual camera,” and TechDigg reports that the device will have a larger and safer battery than the Note 7.
-According to the International Business Times AU, the Samsung Galaxy Note 8 is expected to become ““the most powerful device in the market” when it finally does reach the shelves, which many will presumably be later this year.
+According to International Business Times AU, the Samsung Galaxy Note 8 is expected to become “the most powerful device in the market” when it finally does reach the shelves, which many feel will presumably be at some point later on this year.

-In addition to the Galaxy Note 8, Samsung also has another new smartphone in the works, which is expected to be introduced beforehand.
-Reports suggest that the Galaxy S8 will be introduced in late March.
+In addition to the Galaxy Note 8, Samsung also has another new smartphone in the works with the S8, which is expected to be introduced beforehand.
+It is anticipated that the Galaxy S8 will be introduced in late March.

 The latest Samsung Galaxy S8 leak claims to show 3 different color options https://t.co/bQRxqT3skx pic.twitter.com/dsqf3tpJcr